jeffmm/cmake_project_cookiecutter/README.md

 # CMake Project Cookiecutter

-This repo is a Cookiecutter template for C++ projects using CMake, Catch2, Doxygen, and continuous integration with Travis CI.
+This repo is a Cookiecutter template for C++ projects using CMake, Catch2, Doxygen, containerization with Docker, and continuous integration with Travis CI.

 ## Scaffolding the project